Our Team

 Drew is a proud Nehiyaw (Cree) from Mikisiwachíhk (Eagle Hills, Red Pheasant Cree Nation) of the Treaty 6 Territory in Saskatchewan and it is his Indigeneity that helps shape his approach in engaging and inspiring Indigenous students, where they can relate to, and feel supported and valued in their everyday lives.

 He, and his family are humble First Nation guests on Secwepemcúl̓ecw and have had the honour of being welcomed into the Secwépemc Nation.
-Drew has also had the privilege to Walk in Two-Worlds, Indigenous and Western, with his work, education, and livelihood where he has learnt from Secwépemc Knowledge Carriers, Elders and others within the Secwépemc Nation, but has also obtained a Certificate of Aboriginal Studies, Associate of Arts Degree, Bachelor of Education degree, and is currently in the Master of Education program at Thompson Rivers University.
+Drew has also had the privilege to Walk in Two-Worlds, Indigenous and Western, with his work, education, and livelihood where he has learnt from Secwépemc Knowledge Carriers, Elders and others within the Secwépemc Nation, but has also obtained a Certificate of Aboriginal Studies, Associate of Arts Degree, Bachelor of Education degree, and completed his Masters of Education at Thompson Rivers University.

 As a result of the Knowledge Builders Program (KBP), he has remained steadfast in upholding the value of Walking on Two-Legs when it comes to knowledge transfer, capacity building, and supporting Secwépemc / Indigenous Knowledges in our everyday lives.
 It is through his Indigenous teachings and pursuit of post-secondary education that he feels an inherent need, like his Ancestors, to advocate for the youth and contribute to creating a space that upholds Indigenous rights and access to education.